-Olaf is a 1977 graduate of the Faculty of Dentistry at the University of Western Ontario.
-After practicing for five years as a general dentist he ventured forward and received his Diploma in the Specialty of Paediatric Dentistry from IUPUI (Indiana University) in Indianapolis, Indiana.
+Olaf is a 1977 graduate of the Faculty of Dentistry at the University of Western Ontario, practicing for five years as a general dentist.
+He then received his Diploma in the Specialty of Paediatric Dentistry from Indiana University, Indianapolis campus, in Indiana.
 He practiced full time paediatric dentistry from 1984 until 2014 when he had to take early retirement.
-He taught at the Schulich School of Dentistry for 41 years in various roles but finished off as adjunct clinical professor in the Division of Paediatric dentistry and retired from the school in 2018.
-Since 1992 he has been the Dental Director of the Cleft Lip and Palate and Craniofacial Anomaly Team at Thames Valley Children’s Centre in London, Ontario.
+He taught at the Schulich School of Dentistry for 41 years and finished off as an adjunct clinical professor in the Division of Paediatric dentistry, retiring from the school in 2018.
+From 1992 until April 2023 he was the Dental Director of the Cleft Lip and Palate and Craniofacial Anomaly Team at Thames Valley Children’s Centre in London, Ontario.
 Olaf served on the Executive of the London and District Dental Society from 1993-1998.
 He has authored or coauthored several scientific articles.
-He participated in Operation Walk Canada for the last 4 years as the paediatric dentist on its mission to Antigua, Guatemala.
+He participated in Operation Walk Canada since 2016 as the paediatric dentist on its mission to Antigua, Guatemala.
 He sits on the Board of Directors of Merrymount Family support and Crisis Centre.
 He has been recognized by both the London and District Dental Society and the Ontario Dental Association for his contribution to the Specialty of Paediatric Dentistry and in 2018 was honoured with the Alumni of Distinction Award from the Schulich Faculty of Medicine and Dentistry.
 He is a founding member of CSDH .
-Olaf is passionate about paediatric dentistry and feels honoured to have been chosen in 2020 as the first president of The Canadian Society for Disability and Oral Health, a position he still holds.
+Olaf is passionate about paediatric dentistry and feels honoured to have been chosen in 2020 as the first president of The Canadian Society for Disability and Oral Health, a position he held for 3 1/2 years.
+He moved into the Past President's role in April of 2023.

 Carol graduated from the University of Manitoba with a Diploma in Dental Hygiene (1992) and a Bachelor of Dental Hygiene (2010).
 In 2012, she attained a Masters in Health Studies and Leadership through Athabasca University.
 Carol is a creative collaborator in the promotion of oral health wellness for vulnerable populations, and has pursued countless opportunities to do so both professionally and through volunteer experiences throughout her career.
 Carol’s many accomplishments include positions in dental hygiene clinical practice, management, consulting, and educational roles at universities, colleges, regulatory authorities, and with associations in both British Columbia and Manitoba.
 She retired from her role from the First Nations Health Authority in 2019 where she served as the Manager, Oral Health for the First Nations Peoples of British Columbia.
 Her substantive leadership experience includes appointments as a board member, chairperson and president of the Canadian Dental Hygienists Association (CDHA), governor of the National Dental Hygiene Certification Board (NDHCB), and as an active member of several national and regional steering committees.
 Along with her colleagues, Carol contributed her energy and enthusiasm to help pass The Dental Hygienists Act in Manitoba.
 Carol served as one of the founding oral health promotion specialists at the launching of the University of Manitoba’s Centre for Community Oral Health (CCOH) in 2000.
 As CCOH Health Promotion Unit’s manager, she contributed to ground-breaking caregiver training programs, resources, and research focused on adults dependent on others for their daily oral care.
 Over the arc of her oral health career, Carol has received numerous grants and awards.
 Most recently, she was Canada’s first-ever winner of the Golisano Health Leadership Award (’16), recognizing her dedicated volunteer work with Special Olympics on behalf of individuals with intellectual disabilities.
 Carol is a proud member of the Canadian Dental Hygienists Association, the British Columbia Dental Hygienists Association, and the Canadian Association of Public Dentistry.
 Her publications and numerous presentations targeting the most vulnerable reflect her passion for achieving wellness by addressing access to care barriers and the important link between oral and overall health.
 Carol enjoys her on-going contributions as a Regional Clinical Advisor and as a Clinical Director of the Special Olympics’ Special Smiles Healthy Athletes program.